j-mie6/parsley-debug-views/README.md

 [Parsley](https://github.com/j-mie6/Parsley) is a fast parser-combinator library for Scala based on Haskell's [Parsec](https://hackage.haskell.org/package/parsec).
-This is a set of frontends for the debugger extension I am making for Parsley, found [here](https://github.com/MF42-DZH/parsley/tree/dev).
+This is a set of frontends for the debugger extension I am making for Parsley, found [here](https://github.com/MF42-DZH/parsley/tree/dev) for now.

 ## Usage